There, their, or they’re?

-However, there are a handful of very ordinary, very frequently used words which cause no end of spelling problems to writers of English.
+There are a handful of very ordinary, very frequently used words which cause no end of spelling problems to writers of English.
 They’re relatively rarely looked up in our online dictionary because people sometimes don’t realise that they’re misspelling them in the first place.
-Top amongst these are:
+Top amongst these are their, there, and they’re.

 The fact that each word means something totally different but sounds the same as the other word or words in each set (they’re called homophones) often leads to people opting for the wrong spelling, especially if they’re not thinking carefully about what they’re writing.
 So the secret to getting them right depends on understanding what the words mean and when each should be used.
 If you know you’re prone to get these mixed up, here are some quick tips to help you avoid future mistakes.